 If your account is funded in ZAR, then your account balance will be in Rand, and all your profits too will by default be converted into ZAR (Rand) once you close the trade.
 In case you are trading mostly ZAR quote currency pairs, then a conversion transaction will not be required.
 You will also save the commissions if your broker charges commission for the transaction to convert to another base currency like USD or EUR.

-It is preferred if your account currency is the same as the quote currency of your most traded pairs.
+It is preferred that your account currency is the same as the quote currency of your mostly traded currency pairs.
 If not, you will lose during the re-conversion of funds to your funding currency each time you trade.
 You may have to pay an extra commission each time you trade if the broker charges for conversion.
 This could add up to much eventually.

 b.
 Conversion charges during withdrawal (by your bank and/or the broker):